bkiefer/vonda/ReadMe.md

 social communication, which implies the need of a long-term memory and high user adaptivity.

-VOnDA's heavily draws inspiration from the Information State-Update approach, which bears great similarity to the Belief-Desire-Intent approach to artificial agents.
+VOnDA heavily draws inspiration from the Information State-Update approach, which bears great similarity to the Belief-Desire-Intent approach to artificial agents.
 The Information State is realized using the special RDF data storage and reasoning component HFC that is designed to handle time-varying data.